mattmc3/prezto-prompt-contrib/README.md

 \*.zsh-theme files in that directory.
 Then, set your theme with the `$ZSH_THEME` variable and set the Prezto prompt style to 'omz'.

-For example, here is how you would use the [dracula theme]:
+For example, here is how you would use the [dracula theme][dracula]:

 Per the Dracula theme instructions, first clone the repository, and then symlink the zsh-theme file to your OMZ custom themes location: